 Also referred to as an ‘allocated pension’.
 An account-based pension is an account where you invest your superannuation, and which pays a regular income.
 With an account-based pension you can generally choose from a range of investments and select the income you draw subject to minimum payment requirements.
 When the account is exhausted, the income will cease.

 An income support payment from the Federal Government, available when you reach Age Pension age.
 It is subject to an Income and Assets Test.

-Annuities provide guaranteed income payments that are regular and dependable, helping you to cover your essential expenses and maintain your standard of living while in retirement.
+Annuities provide guaranteed income payments for either a fixed period or for the rest of your life depending on the type of annuity you choose.
+Annuities help you to cover your living costs and maintain your standard of living while in retirement.